buckstephenh/NikeDeck/README.md

    "/decks/[deckName]" : "PUT = create, POST = shuffle, GET = display, DELETE = delete.",
 }

+# Examples

+Create a couple of decks:

+curl -X PUT localhost:8080/decks/deck1 | JSON_pp
+curl -X PUT localhost:8080/decks/deck2 | JSON_pp

+List the decks:

+curl -X GET localhost:8080/decks | JSON_pp

+Shuffle the decks:

+curl -X POST localhost:8080/decks/deck1 | JSON_pp
+curl -X POST localhost:8080/decks/deck2 | JSON_pp

+Delete the decks:

+curl -X DELETE localhost:8080/decks/deck1 | JSON_pp
+curl -X DELETE localhost:8080/decks/deck2 | JSON_pp

 #ISSUES:

 If you have Issues with this project, please create an Issue on GitHub and I will work to resolve.

+Shuffling only occurs for 1 iteration.
+As you can visualize the doHandShuffle creates some interesting scenarios.
+To shuffle more than once, just issue the command again, you know, like a dealer might do in front of you.
+If you want a parameter to specify number of iterations, please create an Issue on GitHub so I know you are alive and kicking and waiting for this feature.
 Resolve Spring properties magic not working.
 Using System properties for now.
 Serialize/persist decks, looking at Protobuf.
 Tests need to check bounds and ensure solution is hardened.